Tunisia in 7 Days: The Ultimate Road Trip

 March - May

 The perfect season.
-Wildflowers in the north, comfortable desert temperatures (25-32 °C), fewer crowds, ideal driving conditions everywhere.
+Wiloflowers in the north, comfortable oesert temperatures (25-32 °C), fewer crowos, ioeal driving conoitions everywhere.

 Summer